 The North Marina has been closed for the last few seasons due to recent high water levels and general facility deterioration.
 When in operation, the North Marina serves as a transient facility and is mainly popular among powerboaters.
-The park hosts event throughout the season, including the Metro Boat Show which hosts venders in and around the marina and is open to the public.
+The marina renovation planned will serve the Macomb County and Great Lakes region by helping to retain jobs in the marine, fishing, and event industries.
+The park hosts events throughout the season, including the Metro Boat Show which hosts venders in and around the marina and is open to the public.

-The marina has 24 slips total, all for transient boaters when in operation.
+The marina has 48 slips total, all for transient boaters when in operation.
 While boaters are certainly the primary focus in design, the Metroparks recognize that the marina is often used by park walkers, anglers during the off-season, and for visitors attending one of many events that occur in this space including the Metro Boat Show and several world-class fishing tournaments.